 Another eye roll was expected for that one.
 Those damn jerks!
 Those jocks were douche, no pun intended.
-And, that was precisely why I stayed single.
-Too many immature morons were walking around in college.
+And that was precisely why I stayed single.
+Too many immature morons were walking around at our college.
 A girl could never tell these days.

-Though Derek was the captain of the baseball team, you would think he would be more mature.
+Though Derek was the captain of our college baseball team, you would think he would be more mature.
 That he would set certain rules.
 However, he did not.
 If anything, he was worse than the average jock.

 "But, sometimes I'm a perfectionist, " I whispered.